adebiyial/adebiyial/README.md

 ### Hi there 👋

-I'm Adebiyi Adedotun Lukman, a Frontend and User Interface Engineer based in Lagos, Nigeria.

-I'm currently employed at [Kobo360](https://kobo360.com/), as a Frontend Engineer where I work on the [Customer](https://customer.kobo360.com/) and [Partner Dashboard](https://partner.kobo360.com/) from raw design specs to a functional aggregated experience.
+I'm Adebiyi Adedotun, a UI and Frontend Engineer based in Lagos, Nigeria.
+I'm currently employed at [Kobo360](https://kobo360.com), where I work on building the [Customer](https://customer.kobo360.com) and [Partner Dashboard](https://partner.kobo360.com) Dashboard from raw design specs to a functionally aggregated experience.

 ## Personal Website